Lepetere/clarango/README.md

 ## Bugs / Contributors

-If you find bugs or are missing a feature open an issue or feel free to pull request!
+If you find bugs or are missing a feature open an issue or feel free to pull request.
+Furthermore we have easy and hard [open issues](https://github.com/edlich/clarango/issues).
+So if you like to help us, contact us or / and pick an issue.
+Also check out [contributions.md](https://github.com/edlich/clarango/blob/master/contributions.md).

 We are looking for contributors to keep the project running, so please get in touch!